Astonke/assistant/README.md

 assistant is meant to be a customer service possible replacemnet by integration of ai,

-in project test traonsformers was used pip install transformers
+in project test transformers was used

+pip install transformers

 simple online bussinesses can use the code setup to setup a customer servce fast customized response by feeding both